-The University of Worcester engages in a wide range of research that seeks to provide a greater understanding of the world around us, contribute to improved human health and well-being, and provide answers to social, economic, and environmental problems.
+The University of Worcester engages in a wide range of research which seeks to provide greater understanding of the world around us, to contribute to improved human health and well-being and to provide answers to social, economic and environmental problems.

-My name is Jaidan, I’m an undergraduate student in my third year of Clinical Psychology studying at the University of Worcester.
+My name is Amy Mann, I am an undergraduate psychology student at the University of Worcester.

-I would like to invite you to take part in a research project which involves completing an anonymous online survey.
+I would like to invite you to take part in a research project which involves completing an anonymous online survey which includes 2 questionnaires and an activity.
 Before you decide to take part it is important for you to understand why the research is being carried out and what it will involve.